Immigration to Europe: Mediterranean Sea trafficking

+In February 2026, the Italian cabinet under Prime Minister Giorgia Meloni announced new powers to institute naval blockades to secure the border against ships of illegal migrants.

 Belarusian migrant smuggling

 In August 2021, the government of Belarus began sponsoring an influx of migrants, mostly from the Middle East and North Africa, to the borders of Lithuania, Poland and Latvia.
 Although Belarus denied involvement, both the European Union and independent observers viewed it as hybrid warfare undertaken in response to the deterioration in Belarus–European Union relations following the 2020 Belarusian presidential election and the 2020–2021 Belarusian protests.
 Between August and December 2021, tens of thousands of unauthorized border crossing attempts were recorded, peaking in October.
 Poland, Lithuania, and Latvia each declared states of emergency and announced their intentions to build border walls.
 The EU sent supporting officers and patrol cars to Lithuania, and 12 EU governments stated their support for a physical barrier along the border.
 After the EU refused to finance protective structures on the external borders, Poland and Lithuania completed their barriers on the border with Belarus on their own.
 In 2024, there was a 192 percent increase in illegal crossings from Belarus into the EU.
 In May 2025, Lithuania filed a case against Belarus at the International Court of Justice for "orchestrating a migrant crisis that endangered lives and violated international law".
+In 2025, four concrete-reinforced tunnels to smuggle migrants to the European Union were found on the Belarusian-Polish border in Podlaskie Voivodeship, representing a new front in Belarusian hybrid warfare tactics.

+Ukrainian conscription evasion

+Following the February 2022 Russian invasion of Ukraine and the subsequent travel restrictions imposed on men aged 18 to 60 under the 2022 Ukrainian mobilization, which were later narrowed to ages 23 to 60, tens of thousands of Ukrainian men have evaded conscription by illegally crossing into neighbouring European Union member states, often undertaking hazardous transits through the Carpathian Mountains and across the Tisza River that have resulted in numerous rescues and fatalities.
+According to Romanian border police, more than 30,000 Ukrainian men have entered the country illegally since the start of the conflict, with Romanian authorities granting them temporary protection status under European Union measures.

+In June 2026, European Commission President Ursula von der Leyen signaled plans to alter the terms of the Temporary Protection Directive, an EU emergency mechanism granting immediate collective protection to displaced persons.
+Consequently, EU member states began debating the exclusion of newly arriving Ukrainian men aged 23 to 60 who were subject to mobilization requirements, with the stated aim of avoiding any undermining of Ukraine's self-defence capacity.
+This initiative aligns with the stance of German Chancellor Friedrich Merz, who stated during a bilateral meeting with Ukrainian President Volodymyr Zelenskyy that Berlin would actively support Kyiv's efforts to limit the exodus of military-age men and facilitate their return, emphasizing their necessity for Ukraine's defense and future reconstruction.